Nancyiddy/alx-system_engineering-devops/0x0A-configuration_management/README.md

 # 0x0A Configuration management

 ## Description
-This project is an introduction to Configuration Management, as part of the first year curriculum of Holberton School.
+This project is an introduction to Configuration Management.
 This project contains very basic Puppet manifests.

 ## Table of contents